ProjectBotTeam/projectBot/README.md

 Team collaboration on building a Slack bot.

 # Features
+- Have conversations with the bot with direct messaging or mentions in the channel.
 - Get's the temperature from a city and state.
 For example, what's the weather in Orlando, FL returns the temperature is 62.8 F (17.1 C) in Orlando, FL.

 # How to Contribute